-- Year 1 take the Phonics screening check in June - Children in Years 2 and 6 take end of Key stage national curriculum tests which check a range of reading comprehension skills.
+- Year 1 take the Phonics screening check in June - Children in Years 2-6 take termly 'PIRA' reading papers to let them get in the habit of writing their answers to comprehension style questions.
+These tests are used internally as part of teachers' assessment judgements. - Children in Years 2 and 6 take end of Key stage national curriculum tests which check a range of reading comprehension skills.

-Formative assessment in Writing
+Formative assessment in Writing - including self and peer assessment